coastalcph/hierarchical-transformers/README.md

 ## Citation

-If you use HAT in your research, please cite [An Exploration of Hierarchical Attention Transformers for Efficient Long Document Classification](https://arxiv.org/abs/2210.05529).
+If you use HAT in your research, please cite:

+[An Exploration of Hierarchical Attention Transformers for Efficient Long Document Classification](https://arxiv.org/abs/2210.05529).
 Ilias Chalkidis, Xiang Dai, Manos Fergadiotis, Prodromos Malakasiotis, and Desmond Elliott.
 2022. arXiv:2210.05529 (Preprint).

 ```
 @misc{chalkidis-etal-2022-hat,